nhsconnect/FHIR-NEWS2/pages/engage/engage_mr_smith.md

 ## Background ##

-Mr Smith is 52 year old gentleman who attends the Emergency Department of his local hospital with a fever, cough and pleuritic pain with following vitals:
+Mr Smith is 52-year-old gentleman who attends the Emergency Department of his local hospital with a fever, cough and pleuritic pain with following vitals:
 - Respiratory rate: 21/min
 - Oxygen saturation : 93%
 - On air